notsambeck/sift2/README.md

 For siftnonvisual, **turn twitter-mode off**, or you will get errors from google-cloud (their API is used for generating tweet text and object recognition) until you have configured it.

-The SIFT team has been running 999 as increment internally; use a different seed to avoid duplicating work!
-You also can change: screen size for sift.py, save/file/output preferences, and the range of the transform generator function (i.e. contrast) with relative ease.
+The SIFT team has been running 999 and 11999 as increment internally; use a different seed to avoid duplicating work.
+Or, better yet, change the parameter for `quantization` in the module `dataset`, which will put your instance on a divergent path.
+One can also adjust: screen size (for `sift.py`), save/file/output preferences, and the range of the transform generator function (i.e. contrast) with relative ease.

 5. Run SIFT (visualized or not) in Python 3:
 ```python sift.py```